 Here’s a non-exhaustive list of what you have to consider:

 Building the team: Do you hire a sales team of two, three, or four?
 Do you outsource hiring to a staffing agency that charges you a finder’s fee?
-Or should you save that money and just do it yourself?
+Or should you save that money and just do it yourself for free?
 Do you split an existing sales team or build one from scratch?
 Do you hire mostly junior salespeople with a strong VP of Sales or an all-veteran team of closers?

 Cost-benefit analysis: For each outcome, what potential increase in revenue might you see?
 What about the direct monetary cost for each outcome?
 What about indirect costs that are harder to measure (e.g., if you do the hiring yourself, it will take longer and take up time that could be better spent elsewhere).